Why Endurance Athletes Can Have an Advantage in HYROX

 If you can’t, no amount of strength will save your race.

 Need help supporting structured HYROX training that incorporates the endurance HYROX demands?
 Coach Anthony, certified personal trainer, endurance coach, and HYROX World Championship athlete has helped dozens of athletes try and complete HYROX for the first time, to athletes who have successfully qualified for the World Championship event.
+Check out our Hyrox training here.

 Next